aosabook/500lines/functionalDB/chapter.md

 ````
 ## Connected data

 Beyond having lifecycle, data can generate insights.
 However, extracting good insights is not an easy task.
-It is the role of the database to ease-up the search for insights process.
+Therefore, a crucial role of a database to ease-up the search for insights process.

 The first place to look for insights is in the connections between pieces of data.
 Such connection may be between an entity’s to itself at different times (an evolutionary connection).
 Another connection may be a reference between two entities.
 When such connection gets aggregated across the entities in the database, it forms a graph whose nodes are the entities and the edges are the references.
 In this section we’ll see how to utilizes these connection types and provide mechanisms to extract insights based them.

 ### Evolution

-In our database, an update operation is done by appending new value (as oppose to overwrite in standard databases).
+In our database, an update operation is done by appending a new value to an attribute (as oppose to overwrite in standard databases).
 This opens up the possibility of linking two attribute values, in two different times.
 The way this linking is implemented in our database is by having the attribute hold the timestamp of the previous update.
 That timestamp points to a layer in which the attribute held the previous value.
 More than that, we can look at the attribute at that layer, and continue going back in time and look deeper into history, thus observing the how the attribute’s value evolved throughout time.

 The function *evolution-of* does exactly that, and return a sequence of pairs - each consist of the timestamp and value of an attribute’s update.